-Review of Richard III at Seattle Shakespeare Company, written by TeenTix Press Corps Member Emily B, and edited by the Teen Editorial Staff!
+Review of Sweeney Todd at Ludus Performing Arts.
+Written by TeenTix Press Corps Writer Annika Prom, and edited by Teen Editorial Staff Member Huma Ali!

 Rarely do I enter a play with as many thoughts and questions as I had going into Richard III at Seattle Shakespeare Company.
 There was so much to be explored: would a historical play remain accessible not only 400 years after it was written, but 500 years after its events occurred?
 And what would it be like to see this play – with 21 male characters and 4 female characters – presented by an all-female cast?
 The answers I found...Read more →

 The #2018TeenyAwards is the Biggest Little Awards Show in Seattle, where the fate of each nominee rests in YOUR hands!
 That's right, TEENS get to make the final decision each year about which organizations will take home a coveted Teeny Award and the sweet, sweet bragging rights that go along with it.

 VOTE NOW and tell us about the art you loved seeing!

 Voted on in real-time at the Teeny Awards ceremony

 All TeenTix partner organizations nominated except reigning favorite organization, the Seattle Repertory Theater.

 Review of Sweet Land at Taproot Theatre Company, written by TeenTix Press Corps Member Emily B.!

 The battle cry “Us versus them,”and the brutal labeling accompanying it, is all too familiar today.
 One might not expect a seemingly simple historical fiction musical to offer a relevant response, yet Taproot Theatre’s Sweet Land does just that with touching, convicting, and joyful power.

 Sweet Land tells the story of a young German woman, Inge Altenburg, who travels to Minnesota to marry a man she’s never met, Norwegian...